xyproto/wavecarve/README.md

 ## The next step is to be able to convert the spectrogram back into audio and check what it sounds like.

 Build with `go build -mod=vendor`.

+gpt4 was used as an assistant for this project.

+Currently, cmd/main/main appears to hang when writing output.wav, but it might just be a really slow process.